slapdau/apple-pascal-time/README.md

 assembly procedure that read the system registers, and walked the procedure call dynamic links back to the head of the call stack.
 It was very interesting, and took a long time to get right.
 Then I discovered a book that explained how to use the `$U-` compiler option.
-Doing this way, only took an hour or so.
+Doing things this way only took an hour or so to implement.

 ## Catalogue